rosannazimdahl/NetLogoWildfireFighting/README.md

 A "Situation Assessment" is done regularly to evaluate the fire situation.
 Every "hour" (60 ticks), the model:<br/>
 - Generates a snapshot of fire counts per sector to compare the sectors fire size.<br/>
 - Computes both numerical and relative change rates of the fire spread.<br/>

-Plots:<br/>
+**Plots in user interface**<br/>

 Situation assessment: <br/>
-Number of fires agents in each sector<br/>
+- Number of fires agents in each sector<br/>
-Total amount of fire agents <br/>
+- Total amount of fire agents <br/>
-Relative change rate of fire agents in each sector from last situation assessment <br/>
+- Relative change rate of fire agents in each sector from last situation assessment <br/>
-Numerical change rate of fire agents in each sector from last situation assessment <br/>
+- Numerical change rate of fire agents in each sector from last situation assessment <br/>
-How many fires exitinguished by ground firefighters and helicopters <br/>
+- How many fires exitinguished by ground firefighters and helicopters <br/>

 Costs:<br/>
 - Firefighters costs, helicopter costs, and number of firefighters and helicopters.<br/>

 Burn:<br/>
 - Burnt area, value of burnt area, nr of burnt cities, emitted CO2 from burned trees.<br/>

-**Outputs**
+**Outputs**<br/>
 The simulations are run with Python according to a Design of Experiments.
 The following outputs are derived and saved in CSV files:<br/>
 - Burned area (burned-area)<br/>
 - Lost forest value (forest_value_loss)<br/>